 You have no idea what is supposed to go into a parenting plan, and what is not.

-You know that you are going to need to put together a schedule of the time when you and your spouse will each see your kids.
-Beyond that, though, you are at a bit of a loss about what else a good parenting plan should contain.
+Of course you know that you are going to need to put together a schedule for when you and your spouse will each see your kids.
+Beyond that, though, you are at a bit of a loss about what else a parenting plan should contain.

 What Exactly is a Parenting Plan?

 A parenting plan is a blueprint for how you and your spouse intend to co-parent your children after your divorce.
 It contains all of the “rules” by which you will raise your children from the date of your divorce until they turn 18.